Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-- Transfer funds.
-Transfer money to the spend card by signing in to your child’s account or completing a card-to-card transfer online or over the phone.
+Transfer funds.
+Transfer money to the debit card by signing in to your child’s account or completing a card-to-card transfer online or over the phone.

-- Check your child’s balance.
-You and your child can check the balance of their spend card at any time using the BusyKid app.
+Check your child’s balance.
+You and your child can check the balance of their debit card at any time using the BusyKid app.

 What inspired BusyKid?

 BusyKid came from my own experience as a father of six and a certified financial planner.

 I needed a way for my kids to track their chores, manage their allowance and do it all from the mobile devices they were attached to each day.
 At that time, there wasn’t an option like this so we set out to create one.
 We call BusyKid “your kids first job with direct deposit.”
 They complete chores, earn allowance and then have the option to save, share (donate), spend or invest it.
 It’s the same thing we all do (or should be doing) as adults, but kids need to learn it earlier.

 Who is BusyKid for?

 The app is designed for kids between the ages of five and 16, but we have many kids younger and older using it.
 In regard to the physical card, kids are all different, so it’s really up to the parent to decide if their child is ready to handle using a card in a store or shopping online.
 We have some really young kids with cards and they seem to do really well.